 In 2014, he participated in an exchange program at Uppsala University and conducted a research visit at the division for Nanotechnology and Functional Materials.
 He contributed to a research project about nanocellulose materials for biomedical applications such as virus removal by filtration.

 Besides his studies he worked part-time as working student at NXP Semiconductors in the development laboratory Protection & Filtering (BL General Applications Discretes).

 Arne joined the division of Micro and Nanosystems at KTH Royal Institute of Technology in Stockholm (Sweden) in 2016.
-His main interest lies in photonic MEMS for mid-IR sensing applications and the integration of graphene based components.
+His main interest lies in photonic microsystems and two-dimensional (2D) materials with a thickness on the atomic scale.

-Keywords: microsystems, nanosystems, graphene, 2D materials, integration, photodetector, MEMS, contact resistance, sheet resistance, humidity sensitivity, bottom-contact, optical gas sensing, MIR, silicon photonics, nanocellulose, nanofiltration, size-exclusion filters
+Keywords: microsystems, nanosystems, graphene, TMDs, 2D materials, integration, transfer, photodetector, MEMS, contact resistance, sheet resistance, humidity sensitivity, bottom-contact, optical gas sensing, MIR, silicon photonics, nanocellulose, nanofiltration, size-exclusion filters,